-- (e) Findings against applicable Growth Management Act rules and relevant sections of the Lewis County Code and county-wide planning policies. - (f) Any additional information, identified by the review authority needed to provide the department with sufficient information about the proposal. - (4) An amendment, excepting those filed by the county department, commission or board, must include all fees required by the adopted fee schedule.
-The Lewis County schedule of fees is established by local resolution on file with the board of county commissioners and codified under LCC Title 18. - (5) Where a development regulation amendment requires a comprehensive plan amendment, the department shall process both amendments simultaneously.
-State Environmental Policy Act review, when required, shall be combined and integrated with the underlying permit application processing. - (6) Docketing refers to the process of establishing and maintaining a list of proposals to amend comprehensive plans or development regulations administered by the county pursuant to the Washington State Growth Management Act (RCW 36.70A.470).
+An application to amend an urban growth area shall be signed by the department, commission, board or city council. - (b) Parcel(s) identification number. - (c) A State Environmental Policy Act Environmental Checklist. - (d) Findings against applicable Growth Management Act rules and relevant sections of the Lewis County Code and county-wide planning policies. - (e) Any additional information, identified by the review authority needed to provide the department with sufficient information about the proposal. - (45) An amendment, excepting those filed by the county department, commission or board, must include all fees required by the adopted fee schedule.
+The Lewis County schedule of fees is established by local resolution on file with the board of county commissioners and codified under LCC Title 18. - (6) Where a development regulation amendment requires a comprehensive plan amendment, the department shall process both amendments simultaneously.
+State Environmental Policy Act review, when required, shall be combined and integrated with the underlying governmental action processing. - (7) Docketing refers to the process of establishing and maintaining a list of proposals to amend comprehensive plans or development regulations administered by the county pursuant to the Washington State Growth Management Act (RCW 36.70A.470).
 Dockets are useful for providing information about amendment proposals that may be considered by the commission and board in advance of public hearings.
-The docket is established as follows: - (a) The department shall maintain a proposed docket for amendments to items listed in 17.12.020(1). - (i) The department, commission or board may place an amendment on the proposed docket at any time. - (ii) The department shall place applicant-initiated or city-initiated amendments on the proposed docket, pending determination of completeness. - (b) The department will present the proposed docket to the commission at least once per year, on or about the first business day of January, and the commission may vote to adopt the docket. - (c) The commission may vote to add or remove items from the docket at any time.
+The docket is established as follows: - (a) The department shall maintain a proposed docket for amendments to items listed in 17.12.020(1). - (i) The department, commission or board may place an amendment on the proposed docket at any time. - (ii) The department shall place applicant-initiated or city-initiated amendments on the proposed docket, pending determination of completeness. - (b) The department will present the proposed docket to the commission at least once per year, on or about the first business day of January, and the commission may vote to adopt the docket.